mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 | NEBuilider HiFi DNA Assembly Master Mix | 2.5 μl |2.5 μl |
 | ddH2O  | fill up to 5 μl |fill up to 5 μl |

-Incubate samples in a thermocycler at 50°C for 60 minutes Store samples on ice or at –20°C for subsequent transformation
+6. Incubate samples in a thermocycler at 50 °C for 60 minutes
+7. Store samples on ice or at –20°C for subsequent transformation